lucasanuge/Credit_Risk_Analysis/README.md

 ![SMOTE Oversampling](images/SMOTE.PNG)

 Looking at the Imbalanced Classification Report (ICR), on the f1 column, we see that the average/total is 0.81 and the F-score to be just 0.02.
-Only simillar with Naive Random Oversampling for the average/total and F-score.

 ![SMOTE Oversampling fscore](images/SMOTE_f.PNG)